 This safe system of work covers the additional precautions to be followed in order to comply with PHE and BMF guidelines in England.
-There are separate regulations/guidance in place in Scotland and Wales.
+There are separate regulations and guidance in place in Scotland and Wales.

-- Communication: Daily briefing / Clear signage (see appendix) - PPE: Hand sanitiser / Anti-bacterial wipes / Gloves.
+- Communication: daily briefing and clear signage (see appendix) - Ensure to provide hand sanitiser and anti-viral wipes to all staff.